Ken Aston: Early life and career

-Born in Colchester, Essex, he graduated from St Luke's College, Exeter (in which George Reader had been taught just after the First World War, and which Sir Stanley Rous had also attended).
+Born in Colchester, Essex, he graduated from St Luke's College, Exeter (in which fellow World Cup referee George Reader had been taught just after the First World War, and which Sir Stanley Rous had also attended).
 He qualified as a referee in 1936, working his way through the leagues becoming a Football League linesman in the 1949–50 season, and becoming a League referee.
 In the Second World War he was rejected by the Royal Air Force because of an injured ankle, and subsequently joined the Royal Artillery before transferring to the British Indian Army, where he finished the war with the rank of lieutenant-colonel and served on the Changi War Crimes Tribunal.

 Refereeing

 On his return from military service in 1946, Aston became the first League referee to wear the black uniform with white trim which became the standard for referees.
-Up to that point, referees wore tweed jackets over white shirts with French cuffs, and pants akin to golf knickers.
+Up to that point, referees wore tweed jackets over white shirts with French cuffs, and plus fours such as one might wear for golf.
 He later explained that when he spied a black flight jacket in the window of a war surplus store, he was delighted with the wonderful assortment of pockets.
 He immediately bought a couple of the jackets, thinking the pockets would serve him well as a referee.
-He changed to black knickers, kept the white shirt, and wore the new black flight jacket, creating the black uniform with the apparent white "trim."
+He changed to black shorts, kept the white shirt, and wore the new black flight jacket, creating the black uniform with the apparent white "trim."

 The following year (1947), he introduced brightly coloured linesman's flags, one yellow and one red, in place of those provided by the home team, in the home team's colours, which had traditionally been used.
 He explained that he was doing a game in the midst of a foggy London day.
 He said that the colours of the home team were beige and chocolate, colours he was unable to see in the fog.
 He explained that he went to war surplus store on the way home, purchased a pair of red and yellow rain slickers and made a set of brightly coloured flags, which he used thereafter, and was never troubled by fog again.

 In 1953 he became Head Teacher at Newbury Park Primary School in Ilford, Essex, and progressed to refereeing senior League matches.

 Aston taught many courses, including a series that was recorded for novice referees.
 He called the series, "Refereeing is thinking."

 Aston refereed the 1963 FA Cup Final and the "Battle of Santiago", the match between Chile and Italy in the 1962 World Cup.